curioustorvald/6t/README.md

-**TTTTTT: Template Transpiler to Torvald's Tech Tales** is just an another bespoke blogging framework.
+**TTTTTT: Template Transpiler to Torvald's Tech Tales**

+A minimal static blog generator that compiles article sources into HTML whenever the articles git repository receives a push.

+*Torvald's Tech Tales* is a name of my own blog: https://blog.curioustorvald.com

 ## Setup